 The rhubarb plant is a persistent perennial, growing back with gusto year after year.
 Sometimes to the point of overload for some home gardeners.
 This year I was on the lucky receiving end of such overload.
 I happily created garden space for a separated rhubarb plant, and immediately picked a beautiful late May bouquet.

 With strawberries in the backyard and now rhubarb in the front, I thought my yard was ready to provide the tried and true late spring combo, but with most of the berries still unripe, I had to let the rhubarb fly solo for now.
 It did very well on its own.

 - 1 ball jar full of rhubarb stalks, washed and cut into 1″ pieces

 - 1/2 tablespoon beet powder

 - 1 cup of whole milk yogurt (ideally from organic, grass-fed cows)

 - generous sprinkling of cacao nibs

 - Warm skillet and melt butter.

 - Add rhubarb pieces, orange juice, half the maple syrup and beet powder and allow to cook down to a sauce (a downside of cooking rhubarb is that it loses its color and turns grey.
-So I added some beet powder, which does not affect the taste but tints the sauce a deep shade of pink).
+The beet powder, which does not affect the taste, tints the sauce a deep shade of pink).

 - Mix the remaining maple syrup with yogurt, and divide among serving bowls or cups.
 Top with rhubarb sauce and sprinkle with cacao nibs (which on their own can be rather bitter, however combine them with fat such as in whole milk yogurt and they taste like pure chocolate without any added sugar.
 Cocoa nibs are full of fiber and a good source of potassium, chromium, copper, calcium, zinc, vitamin C and a rich source of magnesium).